uwblueprint/planet-read/README.md

 # 🌏 Planet Read

-🐘 Postgres + 🐍 Flask story translation platform.
+🐬 MySQL + 🐍 Flask story translation platform.

 Made with [starter-code-v2](https://github.com/uwblueprint/starter-code-v2), brought to you by the @uwblueprint/internal-tools team!